This is the official "Guidebook" for BSA Troop 72 of Chippewa Falls,

 or at "merit badge clinics."
 Clinics are usually offered once a year

-in each of various cities: Chippewa Falls, Eau Claire,
+in area towns like Chippewa Falls, Eau Claire,

-Menomonie, Barron, Rice Lake.
+Menomonie, Barron, and Rice Lake.
 Watch for all-troop emails that

 We also sometimes earn merit badges as a troop, either on a